JAEG99/Foodie/README.md

 * The layout is from [Bootstrap](https://getbootstrap.com/).
 * The icons came from [Font Awesome](https://fontawesome.com/).
 * [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes.
-* The idea came from [CodingNepal](https://www.codingnepalweb.com/best-javascript-games-for-beginners/).
-* The accuracy idea came from [Livechat](https://www.livechat.com/typing-speed-test/#/).
 * The logo was made with [Adobe](https://www.adobe.com/express/create/logo).
 * HTML, CSS, and JavaScript help came from [W3Schools](https://www.w3schools.com/).
 *The sound was from [Youtube](https://www.youtube.com/watch?v=w3MevX_jRQw&ab_channel=SoundEffects)

-### Media
-* The photos all came from the developer, [James Gilliland].

 [Back to top](#contents)

 # Acknowledgments
-The site was made a part of Project 2 for [Code Institute](https://codeinstitute.net/).
+The site was made a part of Project 3 for [Code Institute](https://codeinstitute.net/).
 I would like to thank my mentor [Precious Ijege], my tutor [Komal Karir], and I would like to thank the rest of my peers for helping me fix problems and for helping me with ideas and discussions.

 James Gilliland 2023.